Backrooms (film): Casting

 In May 2025, Chiwetel Ejiofor and Cristin Milioti entered negotiations to star in the film.
-Ejiofor would be confirmed the following month, with Will Soodik writing the latest draft, and Milioti's deal ultimately falling through; Renate Reinsve would be cast in her place.
-Mark Duplass, Finn Bennett, Lukita Maxwell and Avan Jogia would be added to the cast in July.
+Ejiofor was confirmed the following month, with Will Soodik writing the latest draft.
+Milioti's deal ultimately fell through, and Renate Reinsve was cast in her place in June.
+Mark Duplass, Finn Bennett, Lukita Maxwell and Avan Jogia were added to the cast in July.
+Jogia was a fan of Parsons's original web series before he was cast.
+Despite his character's relatively small part, Jogia recalled he and Parsons spent extensive time discussing the lore of the film during production.